CodeGenieApp/serverless-express/README.md

 1. ✅ Improved API - Simpler for end user to use and configure; extensible without breaking backwards compatibility or hurting API
 2. ✅ Node.js 8+ only - can upgrade dependencies to latest (Jest); can use latest syntax in source and tests; can use server.listening; future-proof for Node.js 10
-3. 🗓 Promise resolution mode by default?
-Requires benchmarking.
-Otherwise try callback with callbackWaitsForEventLoop=false (configurable by user); requires benchmarking.
-If context.succeed is still most performant, leave as default.
+3. ✅ Promise resolution mode by default
 4. 🛠 Additional event sources - currently only supports API Gateway Proxy; should also support Lambda@Edge (https://github.com/awslabs/aws-serverless-express/issues/152) and ALB; have had a customer request for DynamoDB; should make it easy to provide your own IO mapping function.
    1. Added ALB; requires example refactor.
    2. Need to add Lambda@Edge and example